SergeantDash/Data-Science-Blog-Post/README.md

 To address this, the Centers for Medicare and Medicaid Services (CMS) implemented the Hospital Readmission Reduction Program (HRRP), penalising hospitals with excessive readmissions.
 This has created an urgent need for data-driven strategies to predict and mitigate readmission risks.

-This project aims to analyse the CMS HRRP dataset using the Cross-Industry Standard Process for Data Mining (CRISP-DM) methodology to answer three key questions:
+The goal of this project is to assist CMS hospitals in reducing avoidable readmissions, which have both medical and financial consequences.
+By answering the key business questions, we aim to:

-1. What factors drive hospital readmissions?
+1. Identify the most influential factors contributing to readmissions, enabling hospitals to focus on these areas for improvement.
-2. Can we accurately predict readmission rates?
+2. Develop predictive models to forecast the number of readmissions, allowing hospitals to allocate resources effectively.
-3. Can we classify hospitals at risk of high readmissions and penalties?
+3. Classify hospitals at risk of high readmission volumes, thus helping prevent penalties by warning those with the greatest need for intervention.

-By leveraging machine learning regression and classification models, this study seeks to provide actionable insights that empower CMS hospitals to reduce readmissions, improve patient outcomes, and minimise financial penalties.
+This project uses the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology, leveraging both regression and classification models to meet these goals.
+The dataset used for analysis is the CMS HRRP dataset, which contains hospital-level data related to readmissions from 2020-2023.

 ## File Descriptions <a name="files"></a>